 - Granulated White Sugar- The base of this simple syrup to give it that sweet flavor you love.

-- Water-You'll need this to boil the cinnamon stick and also combine with the other ingredients with.
+- Water-You'll need this to boil the cinnamon sticks and to combine with the other ingredients.

 - Vanilla-Vanilla extract is such a great balance of flavor and adds to any dish.